-Gaston is pompous and dim-witted and will do whatever it takes to marry Belle.
+Gaston* is pompous and narcissistic, and will do whatever it takes to marry Belle.
 He acts in many scenes and sings several songs, may include dancing.

-Madame De La Grande Bouche is an opera singer who has become a wardrobe.
+Madame de la Grande Bouche is an opera singer who has become a wardrobe.
 This dynamic character acts and sings in several scenes.

-Monsieur D'Arque is the proprietor of the lunatic asylum.
+Monsieur D'Arque* is the sinister proprietor of the lunatic asylum.
 This key character acts and sings in several scenes.
 May include dancing.

 Click here for Character Abbreviations.